3D-rendered coronavirus with spike proteins.

 However, it needs to be done for various reasons.
 Everyone is asking, 'When will this be over?"
 Today, many countries have eased lockdown restrictions.
 Residents are gradually returning to the old spaces that now feel unfamiliar.
 Many of these changes will remain for some time.

 Even when the spread of the Coronavirus is contained, the risk of a new contagion will remain.
-This is true as long as a vaccine is not available.
-This can take between nine months to two years.
+This is true as long as a vaccine is unavailable, which can take nine months to two years.

-Indeed, for those planning our cities and public spaces, the pandemic is a threat requiring immediate measures.
-This is an opportunity to rethink how we must live and get together.
-Studies show that humans do not cope well with isolation.
-Experts provide that past epidemics have caused several effects on mental health.
+Indeed, for those planning our cities and public spaces, the pandemic is a threat requiring immediate action.
+This is an opportunity to rethink how we live and interact.
+Studies show that humans do not cope well with isolation, and experts say past epidemics have had several effects on mental health.

 Sometimes, this can even result in post-traumatic stress disorder.
 Restoring social spaces when they are safe is more than a financial decision.
 It is one way to look after the well-being of the people and help them recover from a global health crisis.